-HAP Summer Sale - Order any book or self-study course now through Sept.
-30 and receive a 20 percent discount when you use the promo code SUMMER20 at checkout.
-This discount excludes any already discounted bundles, Futurescan 15-packs, and the Board of Governors Exam Study Set and Flashcards
+HAP Summer Sale: Order any book now through September 7 and receive a 20% discount when you use the promo code SUMMER21 at checkout.
+This discount excludes any multi-book sets that are already discounted and the ACHE Board of Governors Examination flashcards.

 Are you proud of the patient experience your hospital provides?